Beyrad/Beyrad/README.md

 - 👋 Hi, I’m @Beyrad (Behrad Malakouti)
-- 👀 Interested in C++, python, C#, and another things that I am trying to find out? :)
+- 👀 Interested in C++, python, and another things that I am trying to find out? :)
 - 🌱 Currenty Studying Computer Engineering Bachelor at Shahid Beheshti University, Tehran, Iran
 - 📫 You can reach me via malakoutibehrad@gmail.com or Telegram Id : @Behradm127
 - ⚡ Experience in competetive programming with C++ (Algorithms and Data Structure) (4 years of Iran Olympiad of Informatics)